Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Discussion

 \subsection{Overview}

-In this work we presented a quantitative analysis comparing white light \acrshort{pB} observations to synthetic \acrshort{pB} images, along with other model outputs, derived from the output of an advanced \acrshort{mhd} model used for predicting the orientation of the solar corona during solar eclipses.
-Our preliminary results of this framework show close correlation between the performance of quasi-radial coronal feature tracing on both the synthetic and white-light images when compared to the expected model \acrshort{B}.
-These results are supported by the global analysis conducted in table \ref{tab:combined_hsd_cor1}, which shows a \acrshort{jsd} metric of $0.007$ between the \acrshort{cor-1 pB} and \acrshort{forward pB} probability distributions when compared to the central \acrshort{pos B} and $0.007$ between the \acrshort{ne central} and \acrshort{forward pB} probability distributions when compared to the central \acrshort{pos B}.
-These metrics signify a close similarity between both probability distributions in each case.
-For comparison, the analysis between the random probability distribution vs the \acrshort{forward pB} probability distribution results in a \acrshort{jsd} metric of $0.231$, the analysis between the \acrshort{ne central} and random probability distributions results in a \acrshort{jsd} metric of $0.268$, and the analysis between the \acrshort{cor-1 pB} and random probability distributions results in a \acrshort{jsd} metric of $0.215$.
-These metrics are clearly higher in this case, signifying that these distributions do not show good correlation, which is what we expected the metric to show in this control case.
+In this work we presented a quantitative analysis comparing white-light \acrshort{pB} observations to synthetic \acrshort{pB} images from an advanced \acrshort{mhd} model used for predicting the orientation of the solar corona during solar eclipses.
+Our preliminary results of this framework show close correlation between the performance of quasi-radial coronal feature tracing on both the synthetic and white-light images when compared to the \acrshort{mas} \acrshort{pos B}.

-This analysis also showed that the segmentations by \acrshort{qraft} was able to capture the global magnetic orientation between $10.479^\circ \pm 0.118^\circ$ and $14.554^\circ \pm 0.184^\circ$ on average for the datasets described in section \ref{subsec:choosing_data_populations} when compared to the expected magnetic orientation given by the \acrshort{mhd} model.
-We can see these metrics, as well as other central tendency indicators in table \ref{tab:combined_results_cor1}.
-Comparing these results to the random population's mean discrepancy of $45.246^{\circ} \pm 0.239^\circ$, we see that the mean discrepancies of the populations chosen in section \ref{subsec:choosing_data_populations} are minimal.
-While these results are low in comparison to the random population, the resulting $10.479^{\circ}$ average discrepancy for the \acrshort{ne central} population does suggest that there is baseline error in the assumptions and methodology of \acrshort{qraft}.
-This will be further discussed in section \ref{subsec:qraft_errors}, but it is worth noting as this metric is able to give us an estimate on how reliable white-light image segmentation methods are in identifying magnetic structure in the corona.